Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Appendix

 \textbf{These patterns are not causal because their use/input/output is masked to the input section of the sequence, so would take part in the Encoder of the Encoder-Decoder only} (\textbf{all operations outside the input mask in the word-level token RASP solution used in this paper are directly or indirectly causally masked} and we built symbol by symbol in a causal autoregressive way). \textbf{We could have added an explicit causal mask to each operation but for efficiency and simplicity of the code omitted it when we are doing it implicitly by taking only the last sequence position (we also acausally aggregate so that all sequence positions have the same value as the last sequence position to make it easier to read the output -- RASP interpreter will just print it as one position if they are all equal and we only take one position).}

 Also, the author thinks many of these RASP steps could be consolidated.
-The goal here was to first prove by construction that a non-recursive, flat RASP program could get approximately 100\% Semantic Exact Match on all the ReCOGS generalization splits (we only missed one split, obj-pp-to-subj-pp by a little (see results), which we believe was due to a mistake made rushing due to two week time constraint for original model implementation, not a fundamental limitation of the RASP approach).
+The goal here was to first prove by construction that a flat RASP program not directly implementing the recursive grammar rules could get approximately 100\% Semantic Exact Match on all the ReCOGS generalization splits (we only missed one split, obj-pp-to-subj-pp by a little (see results), which we believe was due to a mistake made rushing due to two week time constraint for original model implementation, not a fundamental limitation of the RASP approach; and indeed with RASP-for-COGS (not ReCOGS, implemented after) we indeed achieved 100\% on the obj-pp-to-subj-pp generalization the first attempt).

 Introduction of variables at the beginning of the ReCOGS logical form (e.g. in the logical form for "a boy painted the girl", we have "boy ( 1 ) ; * girl ( 4 ) ; paint ( 2 ) AND agent ( 2 , 1 ) AND theme ( 2 , 4 )" , the variable introduction is "boy ( 1 ) ; * girl ( 4 ) ; paint ( 2 )" before the "AND").
 We took a simple approach and sorted the input sequence with nouns before verbs and determiners, fillers last (with determiners and fillers not having any corresponding entry in the output sequence).
 We then count nouns and verbs in the input and count nouns and verbs in the output and determine if we have introduced all the nouns and verbs.